Kdyby/Translation/docs/en/index.md

 The default directory for translation files is `%appDir%/lang` and they have to be named in specific way.
 The mask is `<category>.<language>.<type>`, this means for example `app/lang/messages.en_US.neon`.

-This example file `messages.en_US.neon` would look liket
+This example file `messages.en_US.neon` would look like this

 ```yml
 homepage: